 Over the past week, we’ve seen a lot of news and reports come out about the biofuels sector, in particular relating to aviation.

-In this week’s newsletter, we’ll give an overview of what’s being said.
+Today, we’ll give an overview of what’s being said:

 The solution, according to the ASU academics, would be to allocate 23 million hectares of marginal agricultural land to planting the grass miscanthus (silver grass), which can in turn be used in ethanol production.